hex108/leetcode/NOTES.md

   e.g. Word Search.

+* Brute force

+  It is a good method sometimes.

+  e.g. Sudoku Solver.

 ## How to make programe faster?
 ### Record
 Record values that need computed many times.
 It could change the complexity of the algorithm.
 If not using record, it will exceed time limit.